Antenatal depression: Connection to postpartum depression and parenting stress

-Antenatal Depression and Infant Health
+Antenatal depression and infant health

 Depression during pregnancy is associated with an increased risk of spontaneous abortion.
 In a review by Frazier et al., acute and chronic stress during pregnancy can diminish proper immunological activity crucial during pregnancy, and can possibly induce spontaneous abortion.
 There is still a debate on whether the miscarriage is due to the depressive disease state or the anti-depressant medication.
 A large study conducted in Denmark observed that there was a higher incidence of first trimester miscarriage in depressed women not exposed to SSRI compared to non-depressed women exposed to SSRI, indicating that the miscarriage may be associated with the psychological state of the mother rather than the anti-depressant.

 Depressive symptoms in pregnant women are linked with poor health outcomes in infants.
 The rates of hospitalization are found increased for infants who are born to women with high depression levels during pregnancy.
 Reduced breastfeeding, poor physical growth, lower birth weight, early gestational age and high rates of diarrheal infection are some of the reported outcomes of poor health among infants born to depressed pregnant women.
 In fact, positive antenatal screenings administered in the first or third trimester are found to be high risk factors for early cessation in breastfeeding.
 Studies also report that the environmental effects of maternal depression affect the developing fetus to such an extent that the impact can be seen during adulthood of the offspring.
 The effects are worse for women from low socio-economic backgrounds.
 In a recent study by Coburn et al., maternal prenatal depressive symptoms predicted significantly higher number of infant health concerns at 12-weeks (3 months) of age.
 The health concerns included rash, colic, cold, fever, cough, diarrhea, ear infections, and vomiting.
 Additional concerns for women in low-income backgrounds includes low birth rate and preterm births.

 An interesting and informative area of research has been done to see the role of confounding variables in relationship of maternal prenatal depression with infant health concerns.
 Age of mother, romantic partner, education, household income, immigrant status, and number of other children, breastfeeding, gestational age, birth weight are some of the mediating or moderating factors which are found correlated with infant health concerns.
 The studies of post-partum depressive symptoms are relatively more than those of prenatal depression and the studies should look into the role of various factors during pregnancy that may impact the health of infants, even continuing into adulthood.